Wed, Oct 16

-Last class we considered trust as a virtue.
+We've been considering trust (in traditions, in communities, in friends, in yourself) as a virtue.
 Today we'll consider whether it is also a vice.
 We'll look at a defense of skeptical philosophical inquiry, one introduced by Enlightenment philosopher Rene Descartes.
 Descartes thought that a scientific approach to life requires rooting out all of one's potential biases.
 But how far can this go?
 Are we biased toward believing we are awake and not dreaming?
 Biased toward believing 2+2=4?
 What's the role of doubt in the good life?

 By the end of class: